GME Benefits and Services

 Comprehensive liability protection is provided for all residents for any training-related incident.
-Protection is granted for specific training activities approved by the Program Director and the UW Hospital and Clinics Risk Management Office for activities that take place outside the UW Hospital and Clinics.
+Protection is granted for specific training activities approved by the Program Director and the UW Hospitals and Clinics Risk Management Office for activities that take place outside the UW Hospitals and Clinics.
 No protection is provided for activities outside the scope of the training program, such as moonlighting or unapproved electives not related to the program.

 Parking and Transportation

 The Graduate Medical Education (GME) Administrative office manages the purchase and distribution of parking permits to each accredited residency program.
 The GME office discounts the final cost of the permits.
 Parking is assigned on an annual basis for the parking year that runs from September 1 – August 31 every year.
 Madison Metro bus passes are available at no cost.

 Is your vehicle not starting?
 Valet will jump vehicles Monday-Friday, 5am-7pm.
 At any other hours, contact the security office at E6/206 across from the hospital information desk.
 The security office is equipped with a jump pack that will assist most vehicle batteries.

 There is a shuttle service available every 10 minutes from Lot 76 to the hospital and University Station between the hours of 6-9am and 3-6pm.

 UW Hospitals and Clinics residents are entitled to 3 weeks (21 days including weekends or 15 days not including weekends) paid vacation per year.
 When the resident is leaving UW Hospitals and Clinics permanently, accrued vacation entitlement must be used prior to termination.